openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

      We are pleased to announce our **131** issue of the **openSUSE Weekly News**.
 In this Issue we have collected very interesting things.
 The Top4 you  can see on the header of this issue.
 Sadly i have bad news about our  Kernel Review and PostgreSQL Review with openSUSE Flavor.
 Our  Correspodent Rares Aoianei has crashed his PC.
 So we can't read anything  from him in this Issue.
 But we hope to see him soon.
-We send him on  this way our best wishesÂ :-) What was interesting too in the Week?
+We send him on  this way our best wishes :-) What was interesting too in the Week?
 The 11.3 distribution has reached  the Goldmaster Status.
 That means, we have now the Build who goes to our  openSUSE Box.
 So we are happy to get the box soon.
 If you would like,  you can pre-order the Box on [this](http://www.edv-buchversand.de/suse/product.php?cnt=product&id=sus181) Page.
 So that's all from my Side,